 I discovered yoga about fourteen years ago.
 After my first yoga practice taught by Monica Devine, I knew this was something that I would incorporate into my life style.
 A yoga session during lunch hour or after work was the perfect relaxation needed for the mind.
 Physically, it was rejuvenating while improving my strength and flexibility.
 It complemented the outdoor activities that we love to do in Alaska.
 In simple words, it was the perfect therapy for the mind and body.
 Later, I signed up for teacher training because I wanted to deepen my practice; made trips to India and studied at Yoga Vidya Gurukul, Nasik and Association for Yoga and Meditation, Rishikesh.
 Eventually, the practice became so much a part of the daily life that I wanted share this gift of yoga with others.
 The desire to share the practice was so great that it led to taking up teaching yoga fulltime and opening Namaste North.
 Om Shanti!

 Starting yoga at a young age and steadily expanding her knowledge, Eleanor is committed to learning the many healing dimensions that make yoga such a rich practice.
-She completed a 200-hour Yoga Teacher Training program at The Bhaktishop in Portland, OR in 2011, where she now continues to study towards completing her 500-hour certification.
+She completed a 200 hour Yoga Teacher Training at The Bhaktishop in Portland, OR in 2011 where she now continues to study towards completing her 500-hour certification.
 Eleanor’s classes are focused on promoting kinesthetic and body awareness while creating a strong connection between breath-work and strength.
-Her passion for movement, the human form, and holistic well being continues to grow and expand as she studies the body through different disciplines, including therapeutic yoga, anatomy, physiology, dance, and her career as a nurse.
+Her passion is movement, the human form, and holistic well being continues to grow and expand as she studies the body through different disciplines, including therapeutic yoga, anatomy, physiology, dance, and her career as a nurse.

 Jennifer– 200 RYT